What is the Octet Rule of Electron Configuration?

 Chlorine and fluorine are bonded by sharing 1 electron each

 Together they become a stable compound

-Each atom now has 8 valence electrons (instead of 7) orbiting in its valence shell
+Each atom now has 8 valence electrons (instead of 7) occupying its valence shell